TheIconfactory/Tapestry/Documentation/API.md

 ```

 The `extract` regex pattern begins and ends with a single slash ("/") character.
 The first capture group in the pattern is used to set the variable’s value.
 If no match is found, the rule fails and the plugin is not offered as a suggestion.

+All regular expressions are, like the web itself, case insensitive.
+The pattern "/foo/" will match "FOOBAR" in both the URL and HTML.

 If necessary, non-capturing groups like "(?:foo|bar)" can be used in the regular expression.